rage/java-programming/data/part-9/2-interfaces.md

 <!-- Rajapintojen todelliset hyödyt tulevat esille kun niitä käytetään metodille annettavan parametrin tyyppinä.
 Koska rajapintaa voidaan käyttää muuttujan tyyppinä, voidaan sitä käyttää metodikutsuissa parametrin tyyppinä.
 Esimerkiksi seuraavan luokan `Tulostin` metodi `tulosta` saa parametrina `Luettava`-tyyppisen muuttujan. -->
 The true benefits of interfaces are reaped when they are used as the type of parameter provided to a method.
 Since an interface can be used as a variable's type, it can also be used as a parameter type in method calls.
-For example, the `print` method in the `Printer` class of the class below gets a variable of type `read`.
+For example, the `print` method in the `Printer` class of the class below gets a variable of type `Readable`.

 <!-- ```java
 public class Tulostin {